Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 19, 1932, Image 2

 slap you!”

-“It ‘must be love,” she said, and
+“It must be love,” she said, and

 lence was increased.
 “I always want

-| to sock e I like,” she added,
+to sock people I like,”

 and then fell into a reverie.
-Wasit

 At her door she insisted that he

-{ come in and have a drink with Dirk.
+come in and have a drink with Dirk.

-The sculptor’s cordiality
+The sculptor’s cordiality rose with

-‘his first taste of Theron's whiskey.
+his first taste of Theron’s whiskey.

-| “Fine,” he rumbled.
+“Fine,” he rumbled.
 “Better have

-some, Sabra.”
+| some, Sabra.”

-| She made a face at hm.
+She made a face at hm.
+“I hate

-‘and the two men sat in the crazy
+and the two men sat in the crazy |

-' studio and had several drinks.
+studio and had several drinks.

-| “You know,” said Theron abrupt-
+“You know,” said Theron abrupt-

-and Sabra give me a de-
+ly, “you and Sabra give me a de-

-‘cided pain!
+cided pain!
 Just because I some-

 times wear a boiled collar and have

-‘an office doesn't mean that I have
+(an office doesn’t mean that I have

-' less uppredigtion of art than some
+| less appreciation of art than some

-| other who needs a hair cut!”
+other fellow who needs a hair cut!”

-| yours good, ar now it as
+| yours is good, and I know it as |

-‘well as anyone else.”
-The sculptor
+| well as anyone else.”

 poured out two more dri nks.

-tinued Theron, “that's just as bad as
+| tinued Theron, “that's just as bad as

 any social snobbery.

-father looked at her, and then
+Her father looked at her, and then

 roared with laughter.
 “I told you no

-hroken heart more a
+broken heart lasted more than a

 month!”